-Policy Rationale And Scope
+Policy Rationale and Scope

-The policy is applicable to all students, employees, contractors, volunteers, guests, and all other persons who are physically present on a university owned or operated campus or property, or who participate (including spectate) in a university program or activity (“community members”).
-This policy is enforceable on all university campuses and properties (“campus” or “campuses”) and in all university-sponsored programs and activities (“programs”).
-This policy is in force immediately upon publication and will continue until retracted by the University President.
+The policy is applicable to, and enforceable against, all SU community members who are physically present on a university owned or operated campus or property (“campus” or “campuses”), or who participate (including spectate) in a university program or activity (“programs”) on campus.
+This policy, as may be amended from time to time, shall remain in effect until retracted by the University President.
 In the event Virginia law is or becomes more restrictive with respect to any component of this policy, Virginia law shall control.

-Policy On Personal Conduct And Social Distancing
+Policy on Personal Conduct and Social Distancing